Cinco (film)

 Cinco (lit.
 'Five') is a 2010 Filipino horror anthology film produced and released by Star Cinema.
 The film consists of five different horror stories which each featuring an ensemble cast including Sam Concepcion, AJ Perez, Robi Domingo, Jodi Sta.
-Maria, Maja Salvador, Rayver Cruz, Mariel Rodriguez, Pokwang and Zanjoe Marudo and are directed by Frasco Mortiz, Enrico C. Santos, Ato Bautista, Nick Olanka, and Cathy Garcia-Molina.
+Maria, Maja Salvador, Rayver Cruz, Mariel Rodriguez, Pokwang and Zanjoe Marudo and are directed by Frasco Mortiz, Enrico C. Santos, Ato Bautista, Nick Olanka, and Cathy Garcia-Sampana.
 The film was released on July 14, 2010.

 Plot

 The film is divided into five parts entitled "Braso" (lit.
 'Arm'), "Paa" (lit.
 'Feet'), "Mata" (lit.
 'Eyes'), "Mukha" (lit.
 'Face'), and "Puso" (lit.
 'Heart'), which all revolve around a hand with an "R.I.P." tattoo.

 One: Braso (Arm)

 Three neophytes are brought to a morgue while dressed in lingerie for the final part of their initiation to join a fraternity.
 After snooping around the place, the boys find a detached arm with an "R.I.P." tattoo of a corpse and it comes to life, much to their terror.
 The animated hand causes trouble to the group before they escape.
 Soon after, the Chapter President or "Master" heads inside the room to make out with his girlfriend, only to find out a surprise at the end.